Electric cars are much cheaper to run than traditional cars and help you go green at the same time

 Traditional cars have different size fuel tanks – so do EVs.
 The size of your battery generally determines how far you can travel.

-A car with a small battery, such as 20 kWh, can’t travel as far as a car with a large battery, such as 80 kWh.
-The longest range electric cars can now go over 300 miles on a single charge.
+A car with a small battery, such as 30 kWh, can’t travel as far as a car with a large battery, such as 100 kWh.
+The longest range electric cars can now go over 400 miles on a single charge.

 The battery inside your electric vehicle needs charging.
 You do this by plugging it into a charging point.

 You can have a charging point installed at home (if you have off-street parking), and they can also be found up and down the country at motorway service stations and other convenient locations.
+You might also have some at work.

 An EV battery is very similar to the battery in your laptop or mobile phone, only much bigger.
 It’s made of the same stuff: lithium-ion (you’ll sometimes see this as li-ion).
 The ‘-ion’ bit means the battery can be recharged.